oroinc/documentation/user/back-office/system/integrations/shipping-integration/index.rst

 Manage Integrations: Shipping Method Integration
 ================================================

-.. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides the general understanding of the shipping concept in OroCommerce.
+.. important:: This section is a part of the :ref:`Shipping Configuration <admin-guide--shipping>` topic that provides a general understanding of the shipping concept in OroCommerce.

 Create an Integration with a Shipping Service Provider
 ------------------------------------------------------

-Out of the box, you can create an integration with the following third-party providers (click the links for detailed guidance) to offer their shipping services for the quotes and orders placed using OroCommerce.
+Out-of-the-box, you can create an integration with the following third-party providers (click the links for detailed guidance) to offer their shipping services for the quotes and orders placed using OroCommerce.

 * :ref:`Flat Rate <doc--integrations--flat-rate>`
 * :ref:`UPS <doc--integrations--ups>`
 * :ref:`FedEx <doc--integrations--fedex>`
-* DPD
+* :ref:`DPD <doc--integrations--dpd>`

+.. hint:: Check out |OroCommerce's Extension Marketplace| to download other shipping services that you can pair with your OroCommerce applications.

 Delete a Shipping Integration
 -----------------------------